Do the preparation task first. Then read the article and do the exercises to check your understanding.

 What about money?

 Most students who are planning a gap year take on a part-time job to save up for the trip.
-Some young people look for work when they get to their destination if they need to earn money to pay for accommodation, food, etc. Popular jobs include bar work, fruit picking and being a tour guide.
-A gap year doesn’t have to be a full year travelling or having adventures.
-Some students travel for three or six months then work for the rest of the year.
+Some young people look for work when they get to their destination if they need to earn money to pay for accommodation, food and their other expenses.
+Popular jobs include bar work, fruit picking and being a tour guide.
+A gap year doesn’t have to be a full year travelling or having adventures: some students travel for three or six months then work for the rest of the year.

 Organising a gap year